 FERC Form 714 (preliminary)

-If you want to get started using PUDL data, visit our Data Access page.
-Read on to learn about the components of the data processing pipeline.
+To get started using PUDL data, visit our Data Access page, or continue reading to learn more about the PUDL data processing pipeline.

-The PUDL software will download a copy of the appropriate raw inputs automatically as needed, and organizes them in a local datastore.
+The PUDL software will download a copy of the appropriate raw inputs automatically as needed and organize them in a local datastore.

 The core of PUDL’s work takes place in the ETL (Extract, Transform, and Load) process.

-The Extract step reads the raw data from its original heterogeneous formats into a
+The Extract step reads the raw data from the original heterogeneous formats into a

-pandas.DataFrame with uniform column names across all years,
+pandas.DataFrame with uniform column names across all years so

-so that it can be easily processed in bulk.
-In the case of data distributed as binary
+that it can be easily processed in bulk.
+Data distributed as binary database files, such

-database files like DBF such as the FERC Form 1, it may be converted into a unified
+as the DBF files from FERC Form 1, may be converted into a unified SQLite database

 Module documentation within the

 The Transform step is generally broken down into two phases.
-The first focuses on cleaning and organizing data within individual tables, and the focuses on the integration and deduplication of data between tables.
+Phase one focuses on cleaning and organizing data within individual tables while phase two focuses on the integration and deduplication of data between tables.
 These tasks can be tedious data wrangling toil that impose a huge amount of overhead on anyone trying to do analysis based on the publicly available data.
 PUDL implements common data cleaning operations in the hopes that we can all work on more interesting problems most of the time.
 These operations include:

 Standardization of units (e.g. dollars not thousands of dollars)